e271828e/Flight.jl/docs/notes/design/framework_spec.md

-derivation is forced, not merely convenient: an assembly is tier-neutral (it exports continuous-sourced and discrete-sourced ports side by side), so author-declared face types would need per-face tier annotations restating what each producer's kind already fixes (§13.5; the leaf walk reads the tier from the producer).
-Rejected spellings: routing values under the leaf names `input_types`/`output_types` (a name-level pun — a discrete leaf's exact signature with alien value semantics, killing §13.5's name-level kind split); leaf-style *typed* faces plus face wires inside `connections` (the tier problem above, plus face/child namespace collisions and the weakest kind marker); routing-as-wires with derived types and no face list (facehood implicit in wiring — publicity is never implicit, §13.3).
+derivation is forced, not merely convenient: an assembly is tier-neutral (it exports continuous-sourced and discrete-sourced ports side by side), so author-declared face types would need per-face tier annotations restating what each producer's class already fixes (§13.5; the leaf walk reads the tier from the producer).
+Rejected spellings: routing values under the leaf names `input_types`/`output_types` (a name-level pun — a discrete leaf's exact signature with alien value semantics, killing §13.5's name-level class split); leaf-style *typed* faces plus face wires inside `connections` (the tier problem above, plus face/child namespace collisions and the weakest class marker); routing-as-wires with derived types and no face list (facehood implicit in wiring — publicity is never implicit, §13.3).